dcurry09/dcurry09.github.io/_posts/2018-02-20-david-curry-TinDogr.md

 ---
 layout: post
-title: "Image Detetcion with Transfer Learning: Under the hood of TinDogr
+title: "Image Detetcion with Transfer Learning: Under the hood of TinDogr"
 date: 2018-02-20
 ---